“How is it possible to govern a country which produces more than 370 different cheeses?” – Charles de Gaulle.

 Maroilles comes in many varieties, with a shape and size distinctive to each village of production.
 Similar to a strong Pont l’Évêque, it was created in the tenth century by monks in northern France.
 Its pâte is golden, soft, and oily, with a powerful aroma of fermenting fruit and smoky bacon.

-Munster is a soft, round cheese with a pungent smell and tangy flavour.
+Munster is a round, soft French cheese with a pungent smell and tangy flavour.
 Its pâte is smooth, creamy, finetextured, and golden; its orange rind is inedible.
 A washed-rind cheese that ripens from the inside out, it is known as Munster in the Alsace region and as Gerome in the Lorraine region.

 Neufchâtel is often heart-shaped but can come in six different sizes and shapes.
 Its interior is custard-coloured with a grainy texture and a salty, lactic flavour.
 Its dry, white and velvety rind is edible.